ray-project/ray/doc/source/rllib-concepts.rst

 Execution Plan Concepts
 ~~~~~~~~~~~~~~~~~~~~~~~

 RLlib provides a library of operators `(GitHub link) <https://github.com/ray-project/ray/tree/master/rllib/execution>`__ that can be used in execution plans.
 You can of course write your own operators (which are just normal Python functions).
+As a reminder, operators are simply functions (or stateful function objects) that can be chained on the iterator (e.g., the ``debug_print`` operator above).
 A few categories of operators are summarized below:

 **Rollout ops** (`rollout_ops.py <https://github.com/ray-project/ray/blob/master/rllib/execution/rollout_ops.py>`__): These are functions for generating and working with experiences, including ``ParallelRollouts`` (for generating experiences synchronously or asynchronously), ``ConcatBatches`` (for combining batches together), ``SelectExperiences`` (for selecting relevant experiences in a multi-agent setting), and ``AsyncGradients`` (for computing gradients over new experiences on the fly, asynchronously, as in A3C).